Need a Disorderly Conduct lawyer to fight for YOU?

 There are multiple ways that you can be charged with a Disorderly Conduct charge in Georgia.

-You need the help of an experienced and trained criminal defense law firm to help you with these Disorderly Conduct charge.
+With that said, you need the help of an experienced, trained criminal defense law firm to help you with Disorderly Conduct charges.

-Many people don’t realize that a Disorderly Conduct charge can affect the rest of their life.
+Many people don’t realize that a Disorderly Conduct charge can affect the rest of your life.
 A conviction with Disorderly Conduct will now be a part of YOUR criminal history and will be seen when you try to rent a house, apply for a loan of any type, get a promotion at work, or try to obtain new employment.

 The State of Georgia (by legislature or court) refers to these crimes as Crimes Against the Person or Crimes Against People.

-Many Claims of Disorderly Conduct are serious and no one should deminimize anyone’s experience.
+Many Claims of Disorderly Conduct are serious and no one should minimize anyone’s experience.
 However, occasions arise where someone, in an argument, will call the police to solve a problem between the two of them, which almost always results in an arrest (even though it was just a misunderstanding between the parties).

 There are multiple ways that the state (or prosecutor) can charge someone with Disorderly Conduct.
-A review of the Georgia Statutes show that you can be charged under a State Statute Misdemeanor Disorderly Conduct OR you can be charged under a local municipality (city) disorderly conduct charge.
+A review of the Georgia Statutes show that you can be charged under a State Statute Misdemeanor Disorderly Conduct OR you can be charged under a local municipality (city) Disorderly Conduct charge.